s-brez/trading-server/README.md

 # trading-server
 An event-driven execution and backtesting platform for trading common markets.

 Use this software at your own risk.
-No responsibility taken for losses incurred.

 ## Exchange/broker support